Conflict Management and the Case of the Stacking Plates

 Plenty of time can be spent examining one's preferred conflict management style, back-up style and learning the leadership and attitudinal skills to master all five of the Thomas-Kilmann Strategies.
 I easily fill a full day's workshop (and sometimes two!) facilitating the topics of Conflict Management/Resolving Workplace Conflict and Dealing with Workplace Emotions.
 For now, at least, contemplate your preferred conflict management style; consider how that auto-style helps or hinders the conflict situations in which you periodically find yourself embroiled.
 Open up to other possibilities of reacting and responding in new and diverse ways when conflict comes a calling, as it surely will.

-In "The Case of the Stacking Plates", I realize that my dad, in his confession to me, was demonstrating a kind and classic example of accommodating for one he deeply cared--loved.
-That example was handed to me on a "china platter" some fifteen years ago.
+In "The Case of the Stacking Plates," I realize now that my dad, in his confession to me, was demonstrating a kind and classic example of accommodating for one he deeply cared -- loved.
+That example was handed to me on a "china platter" some 25 years ago.
 I have remembered it well ever since.

-My father died three days before Christmas, last year.
-Coincidentally, the year that's followed has seen me delve into a "middle-aged about face" regarding my taste in, eg. fashion, home decorating, etc. I've just indulged in "ditching" my old china pattern of 20 years (which had long since reflected the "real me"), and, just two weeks ago, I started all over again!
+My father died three days before Christmas in 2003.
+Coincidentally perhaps (or maybe not so?), the year that followed saw me delve into a "middle-aged about face" regarding my taste in so many "things," e.g. fashion, home decorating, etc. To illustrate, I whimsically indulged in "ditching" my old china pattern of 20 years (which had long since reflected the "real me"), and started all over again.
 As I excitedly ripped open the boxes of plates and bowls and such, I knew what I would do.
 I ceremoniously and strategically placed each plate on my dining room sideboard, "just so" (with all the plate patterns lined up "properly"), in honour and loving memory of my dad.
-Perhaps he's somewhere right now, smiling, to know I've learned the lesson and found the pleasure in being comfortable with exhibiting behaviour I once deemed, "intensely neurotic and controlling".
+Perhaps he's somewhere right now, smiling, to know I learned his "plate" lesson well, and found the pleasure in being comfortable with exhibiting behaviour I once deemed "intensely neurotic and controlling."

-It's that time of year again.
-Office Christmas parties and decorations, and all, have already begun in some quarters (and in my neck of the woods we've just had the first snowfall!).
-Do you really need an excuse to resolve your conflict with another? to try a different conflict management strategy on for size?
+Do you really need an excuse to resolve your conflict with another -- to try a different conflict management strategy on for size?
 With whom at work could you be a little more accommodating between now and year's end?
+Go on -- give it a try.
+I bet it'll feel good.
+And if you do need an excuse to shift your style, lean on the light-heartedness of the summer season to see you through.